 Understanding the complex relationships between cities and the agricultural and natural environments on which they depend.

-Coordinator: Associate Professor Ruth Beilin
+Coordinator: Professor Ruth Beilin

 Complex relationships exist between cities and the agricultural and natural environments on which they rely.

 The Sustainable Cities, Sustainable Regions specialisation examines such relationships and how they impact on urban, suburban, rural and regional dwellers in the 21st century at different scales and applies sustainability concepts across various settings including the urban, rural and regional landscapes.

 Professionals working in land management, extension, and planning agencies working and/or researching domestically or internationally, or students whose background equips them to move into advanced study of these issues.

 Example Career outcomes

 - Environmental regulator

 - Environmental Consultant